alexyin0978/chihkaiyin.blog/post/beginners-vitest-with-react.md

 Feel free to clone the complete code from the [main branch of this repo.](https://github.com/alexyin0978/vitest-starter)

-That’s it, hope you can enjoy the article, thanks for reading 🛶
+That’s it, hope you enjoy this article, thanks for reading 🛶

 ### Reference